What Are Common Truck Accident Injuries?

 - The limb has suffered an infection that will not go away or is worsening

 Due to the extreme nature of an amputation, recovery is often a drawn out process that takes a significant amount of time.
-Not only will the end of your limb need to heal (with the help of a dressing and a bandage), but you will also need to relearn how to complete normal daily tasks.
+Not only will the end of your limb need to heal, but you will also need to relearn how to complete normal daily tasks.
 This requires extensive rehabilitation, which can help you adjust to life with a prosthesis.
 Your prosthetic limb can be fitted once the wound is healed and is no longer tender or painful to the touch.

 Many of those who endure amputation not only suffer from physical injuries, but emotional ones.
-Post-traumatic stress disorder (PTSD) is a common side effect among amputees, due to the severity of the accident along with the realization that a limb has been lost.
+Post-traumatic stress disorder is a common side effect, due to the severity of the accident along with the aftermath of a lost limb.
 An amputation can also result financial damages, such as large medical bills, ongoing rehabilitation costs, as well as lost wages.
-Many of those who lose limbs can no longer perform their jobs, which will mean a loss of earning capacity.
+Many can no longer perform their jobs, which will mean a loss of earning capacity.

 Head Injuries & Brain Injuries